 Eventually, topsoils evolved on the dunes and a unique natural community developed.
 Ice age animals like wooly mammoth, camel, giant beaver and giant sloth roamed the Loess Hills during the Hills' early years.
 Humans have lived here off and on for 6,000 years as evidenced by stone tools, spear points, pottery and burial sites.

-Click here or on the image above to view the Loess Hills National Scenic Byway Guidebook (opens in new tab).
+Click on the image above to view the Loess Hills National Scenic Byway Guidebook (opens in new tab), or click here to download a pdf.